Nemus-Project/fair-nime-2026/README.md

 ```

-##### Gradual Pruning
+##### Total Reference per year / paper

-List the count each year where there is a match and the total number to help pruning search
+List the total count of git reference each year.
+Help identify instances of high term usage in a paper / year.

 ```sh
 for i in {2001..2025}; do